dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ![image](assets\images\logo\schwab.png){:.image.dan-left}

 If you're in the U.S., there are several excellent and free debit and credit options to choose from.
-For debit card/ATM, I think the [Charles Schwab checking account](https://www.schwab.com/public/schwab/banking_lending/checking_account) is the best.
+For debit card/ATM, I think the [Charles Schwab checking account](https://www.schwab.com/public/schwab/banking_lending/checking_account) is the best debit card.
 It is completely free--no annual fee, no minimum balance, no ATM fees, and the exchange rates closely matches the rates listed on [XE](https://www.xe.com/currencyconverter/).
 The travelers I met were surprised I didn't have to worry about finding the ATMs with the lowest fees.
 The only downside is that you have to open a Schwab brokerage account (also free), and getting the debit card can take a few weeks, in my experience.

 ![image](assets\images\logo\chase-sapphire.png){:.image.dan-left}